kumajelly/kumajelly.github.io/about.md

 I work as an Instructional Designer at Silverline CRM in New York City.
 Being a highly visual and experiential learner myself, having felt the pains of numerous bad learning contexts, I am passionate about universal design for learning, accessibility, and plain inclusive language.

-My predictive index profil: [Craftsman](https://www.predictiveindex.com/reference-profile/craftsman/)
+My predictive index profile: [Craftsman](https://www.predictiveindex.com/reference-profile/craftsman/)

 [Feel free to reach out.](mailto:seanthomasward@gmail.com)